Endometrial cancer starts in the endometrium, the lining of the uterus (womb).

 - Stage 4: The cancer has spread to the inner surface of the bowel, bladder, abdomen, or other organs.

-If your cancer is an early stage endometrial cancer, our team of gynecologic oncologists will recommend surgical treatment.
+If your cancer is an early-stage endometrial cancer, our team of gynecologic oncologists may recommend surgical treatment.
 Our surgeons are experts in both the traditional, open approach, as well as the robotic, minimally invasive approach using the da Vinci™ Surgical System.

-Because of the location of the endometrium, this cancer can spread to other organs in the pelvis.
-If your disease is advanced and metastatic, meaning the cancer has spread, our doctors may recommend chemotherapy and radiation treatments to stop the growth of the cancer.
+Because of the location of the endometrium, uterine cancer can spread to other organs in the pelvis.
+If your disease is advanced and metastatic, meaning the cancer has spread, our doctors may recommend chemotherapy and radiation therapy to stop the growth of the cancer.
 Our doctors will inform you of the latest treatments and advances available, in both chemotherapy and radiation treatments.